 Unfortunately, our culture is the source of many troubles and stress.
 Instead of providing a safety net, our society exacerbates inequity.
 As the divide between the rich and the rest of humanity, the pressures of life get greater.
 Many individuals have multiple jobs, and people lose their savings and homes to pay for necessary healthcare.
 Children go hungry in the world’s most developed countries, while billionaires get to buy a new yacht.

 Therefore, it is so important to keep questioning the cultural narrative.
 Don’t allow yourself to fall under the control of this propaganda.
 The more you expose yourself, the more susceptible you become to self-hypnosis techniques.
 It will enable others to control what you think.
 You don’t need to disengage from your social responsibility.
 However, it would help if you learned how it affects what you think.

 Those involved with intense inner work will find themselves in this state.
-And, therefore, it can happen at any time.
+And, therefore, it can happen at the most inopportune times.
 That’s because intense inner work will bring hidden things to the surface.
 We do not confine these dark thoughts and emotions to the Witching hour.
 However, it seems worse at night. or

 The dark night of the soul test is a wake-up call.
 It prompts us to investigate our deepest fear.
 Fact is, it leaves us no choice but to either confront and overcome it or hide in the counterfeit comfort of religious dogma like the afterlife.

 This situation affects the Empath to the greatest extent.
 These are people with a gift of being sensitive to others’ physical and spiritual energies.
 They must learn proper coping mechanisms.
 Otherwise, they are subject to the moods and negative emotions of others.